Korean, Edit

 ○ Osmolarity comparison: Filtrate < Renal medulla

-○ Filtrate gets concentrated as water is reabsorbed from Descending Limb of Henle to renal medulla.
+○ Filtrate gets concentrated as water is reabsorbed from the descending limb of Henle to renal medulla.

 ○ Without countercurrent multiplication, renal medulla remains diluted.

-○ Water exchange between Straight Vasa Recta and renal medulla
+○ Water exchange between the vasa recta and the renal medulla

 ④ Glomerulus → Proximal Convoluted Tubule → Descending Limb of Henle → Ascending Limb of Henle → Distal Convoluted Tubule → Collecting Duct